raspberrypilearning/unity-projects-scenes/en/step_1.md

 To start making a game or application in Unity, you will need to create a project.
-As you work you will add to your project all of the assets that you need for your game or applicaiton.
+As you work you will add to your project all of the assets that you need for your game or application.

 Scenes are assets within a project.
 When you create a new project it opens a 'SampleScene' for you to work with.
 Scenes are where you develop your content.